Genda Lal Dixit: Revolutionary activities

-On 28 January 1918, Bismil published a pamphlet titled Deshvasiyon Ke Nam Sandesh ("A Message to Countrymen") and distributed it amongst the public along with his poem Mainpuri Ki Pratigya ("Vow of Mainpuri").
-Three more looting raids took place to raise funds in 1918.
-Police searched for them in and around Mainpuri while they were selling the books proscribed by the U.P.
-Government in the Delhi Congress of 1918.
+On 28 January 1918, Bismil published a pamphlet titled Deshvasiyon Ke Nam Sandesh ("A Message to Countrymen") and distributed it among the public along with his poem Mainpuri Ki Pratigya ("Vow of Mainpuri").
+In 1918, three further looting raids were carried out to raise funds.
+Meanwhile, the police searched for the revolutionaries in and around Mainpuri while they were selling books proscribed by the U.P.
+Government during the annual session of the Indian National Congress, held in Delhi that year.

-When police found them, Bismil absconded with the books unsold.
-When he was planning another looting between Delhi and Agra, a police team arrived and firing started from both the sides.
-Bismil was very cautious: he jumped into the river Yamuna and swam underwater.
-The police and his companions thought that he had died in the encounter.
-Dixit was arrested along with his other companions and he was kept in Agra fort.
+When the police located them, Bismil fled with the unsold books.
+While he was planning another looting raid between Delhi and Agra, a police team arrived, and firing broke out on both sides.
+Bismil evaded capture by jumping into the Yamuna and swimming underwater.
+The police and his companions believed that he had been killed in the encounter.
+Dixit, however, was arrested along with several of his companions and detained in Agra Fort.

-Bismil met Dixit in the fort and they planned an escape.
-Dixit was taken to Mainpuri where a criminal case known as the Mainpuri Conspiracy was filed against the youth of Matrivedi.
-Dixit offered to provide information relating to the robberies in United Province and was believed by the police, who locked him up with the Matrivedi youngsters.
-He escaped from the police jail in Mainpuri and fled to Delhi where he lived undetected until death.
-On 1 November 1919 the Judiciary Magistrate of Mainpuri announced the judgement against all accused and declared Dixit and Bismil to be absconders.
+Bismil later met Dixit in the fort, where they planned an escape.
+Dixit was subsequently taken to Mainpuri, where a criminal case, known as the Mainpuri Conspiracy, was brought against members of Matrivedi.
+Dixit offered to provide information about the robberies in the United Provinces and gained the confidence of the police, who placed him in custody with the Matrivedi youths.
+He subsequently escaped from the police jail in Mainpuri and fled to Delhi, where he remained undetected until his death.
+On 1 November 1919, the Judiciary Magistrate of Mainpuri delivered the judgment against the accused and declared Dixit and Bismil to be absconders.